 Don’t forget your Vegan Passport

-The Vegan Society stocks a number of books for vegan travellers, all available from our shop.
-Including the invaluable Vegan Passport, a pocket-sized book describing what vegans do and don't eat in the languages of over 95% of the world's population; and it includes, as a failsafe, a pictorial guide.
+The Vegan Society stocks a number of books for vegan travellers, the new edition of The Vegan Passport available from our shop in early 2016.
+The invaluable Vegan Passport is a pocket-sized book describing what vegans do and don't eat in the languages of over 95% of the world's population; and it includes, as a failsafe, a pictorial guide.
 In addition, the Vegetarian Guides series makes available books describing appropriate eating places in many European cities and tourist destinations.

 Ideas for travelling and accommodation

 There are more vegan-friendly travel businesses than you might think: have an internet search for the latest travel companies around, such as The Lodge, Grenada, who offer vegan accommodation and catering in St. George's, Grenada.